ralna/GALAHAD/doc/Python/clls.rst

           holds the number of residuals.
       m : int
-          holds the number of general linear constraints. b : ndarray(m)
+          holds the number of general linear constraints. ao_ne : int
-          holds the values of the linear term $g$ in the objective function. ao_ne : int
           holds the number of entries in the objective design matrix $A_o$.
       Ao_val : ndarray(ao_ne)
-          holds the values of the nonzeros in $A_o$ in the same order as specified in the sparsity pattern in ``clls.load``. a_ne : int
+          holds the values of the nonzeros in $A_o$ in the same order as specified in the sparsity pattern in ``clls.load``. b : ndarray(m)
+          holds the values of the linear term $g$ in the objective function. sigma : float
+          holds the regularization weight $\sigma \geq 0$. a_ne : int
           holds the number of entries in the constraint Jacobian $A$.
       A_val : ndarray(a_ne)